Howard Beardmore DO – Founder of Biometherapy

 My Osteopathic education began at Maidstone College in 1992 under the tutelage of Osteopath Mr John Wernham, but my learning did not stop there.
 During this 4-year full time course, it became clear to me that my greatest learning was not coming from the college itself, but the questions that were not being answered about what we were actually doing.

 I graduated as a DO from The Maidstone College of Osteopathy in 1996 with a Diploma in Osteopathy and started working immediately – quickly building a busy, Osteopathic practice which thrives to this day.
-Simultaneously I began teaching at undergraduate and postgraduate levels in Osteopathic principles and mechanics.
+Simultaneously I began teaching at undergraduate and postgraduate levels in Osteopathic principles and mechanics with an evolved constitutional approach based on my exploration of Natural Therapeutics.

 I found myself researching and evolving my own narrative to explain to both my patients and I what I was doing each day in clinic.
 The profession really needed an overhaul with regards to its approach, too much medical pathology had crept in and erased the core ideas of the modern Osteopathic approach.